team-mayes/atesa/docs/the_config_file.rst

 ``overwrite``

-	Indicates whether to delete the existing working directory (if one exists) and create a new one *if and only if* restart = False.
+	Indicates whether to delete the existing working directory (if one exists) and create a new one *if and only if* restart = False (has no effect otherwise).
+If restart = False, overwrite = True will *always* delete the working directory if it exists; conversely, overwrite = False will *never* delete it (regardless of the "restart" setting).

 ``topology``